jexia/docs/docs/fileset/README.md

 1. Next, you need to fill in all the necessary credentials:
 ![Configuration](./s3_do_config.png)

-3. We will check the connection by loading simple test file.
+3. We will check the connection by loading a simple test file.
 If all operations are successful, you are ready to go:
 ![Added](./s3_do_added.png)